glycerine/art-adaptive-radix-tree/README.md

 goroutine safe, as it uses a sync.RWMutex synchronization.
-Thus it allows only a single writer at a time, and any number of readers.
+Thus it allows only a single writer at a time, and any number of readers when there is no writing.
 Readers will block until the writer is done, and thus they see a fully consistent view of the tree.
 The RWMutex approach was the fastest